Lorenz Zuckermandel: Personality

-Trivia

-Many years later, Lorenz described how amusing it was for him, a very young man, to sit at the regulars' table among the bearded dignitaries – the mayor, the school principal, the medical councillor – during his time as director of the Oldenburgische Landesbank.
-As a result, he quickly learned how to act, not only at the regulars’ table but also at the level of state finances.

-Family records show that the purchase of the property in Oberach/Rottach-Egern at Tegernsee in Upper Bavaria with settled with a cash payment by Lorenz Zuckermandel of 41,000 Reichsmarks on 3 November 1908.

-Lorenz Zuckermandel demonstrably had a wonderful sense of humour.
-His son made a note of an anecdote dated 27 December 1968 and slipped it into a copy of Dantes Purgatorium: "A good friend of my father's – we children called him Uncle Buckardt – was a great Goethe aficionado, but showed no interest in Dante whatsoever.
-Every year, on occasion of Uncle Buckardt's birthday, my father gave him the latest edition of the Purgatory as a birthday present.
-Uncle Buckardt always acknowledged the gift and put the book in his library.
-In the course of the year, my father absconded with the book from Uncle Buckardt's extensive library in order to return it to him on the next birthday.
-It remains unknown whether the donee ever noticed the trick."

-Offspring
+Children

 Both of Lorenz Zuckermandel's oldest sons, Walter and Erich, fell at Lake Narocz in Russia on 1 October 1915.
 In 1920 they were honoured, together with other soldiers who fell during the war, following a decision by the Soldaten- und Kriegerkameradschaft Bürglein (Bürglein's soldier and warrior fellowship) to plant an oak tree alley in Böllingsdorf, one oak tree for every one of the fallen soldiers.
 The trees still stand there to this day behind the hall of honour, which was later on erected.

 His son Paul became an operetta tenor and lived with his wife in the family guesthouse on his mother's estate at Tegernsee for many years.
 Ludwig was a stage designer at the theatre in Klagenfurt for many years.
 He made an attempt to gain ground in Latin America but returned to Germany, where he then lived with his wife at his mother's place.
 Both daughters Leonore and Elisabeth got married in Brazil and rarely visited Europe in later years.